 You should also have a sense of your water pressure, so if there is a difference, you can notice it and act right away.
 Know that if you are willing to invest in smart devices, you can get a water pressure monitoring device that can help you out with this.

-The reason why you need to keep a tab on this is that sometimes the pressure can be low because of leaking pipes or damaged drains.
+According to Wirralplumbers.com, the reason why you need to keep a tab on this is that sometimes the pressure can be low because of leaking pipes or damaged drains.
 Talk to your plumber about what is correct and when you need to act.

 How to unclog your drain